notepad-plus-plus/npp-usermanual/content/docs/programing-languages.md

 syntax highlight extremely large files.
 This threshold is configurable in [Settings > Preferences > Performance](../preferences/#performance) (starting in v8.4.7).

+### Notes on Specific Languages

-### JavaScript
+#### JavaScript

 Internally, there are actually two entries for JavaScript: in the [Style Configurator](../preferences/#style-configurator), these show up as "JavaScript" and "JavaScript (embedded)".
 The first is for standalone JavaScript files (usually with `.js` extension); the second is for when JavaScript is embedded in an HTML file -- so you can actually have different color rules for when the JavaScript is inside HTML and when it's a separate file.
 (In the [`langs.xml`](../config-files/#keyword-lists-langsxml) and [`stylers.xml`](../config-files/#highlighting-schemes-stylersxml) config files, the standalone uses `name="javascript.js"`.)

 If you manually pick **Language > J > JavaScript**, the active file will use the standalone JavaScript settings.

+#### ErrorList

+The ErrorList language, available starting in v8.8.1, is useful for looking at logfiles, error output from compilers, and colorful terminal outputs (like from the Windows PowerShell window or a Linux shell window), or anything else which uses [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
+The syntax highlighting for this language will include coloring the various error outputs, as well as applying the _foreground_ color specified from ANSI escape codes (it will _not_ change the background color, even if the ANSI escape sequence does).

+While this Language is active, if you toggle **[View > Show Symbol](../views/#show-symbol) > Show Control Characters & Unicode EOL** (or **Show All Characters**, or use the [Toolbar](../user-interface/#toolbar) equivalents): when control characters or all characters are shown, then ANSI escape sequences will look like <kbd>ESC</kbd>`[31m`, and will take up space in the view; when control character are not shown (or when **Show All Characters** is toggled off), then the entire escape sequence will be hidden.
+(This is different than in other lexers, where turning off the control character visibility would just hide the `ESC` character, but not the rest of the ANSI escape sequence.)

 ### Themes and Language Support